 - YouTube: $608.44

 We continue to NOT stick ads on our highest-trafficked site, but our YouTube channel is once again growing in its profits.
 We’d never start a YouTube channel strictly for the Adsense revenue, but it is a nice perk.
-Our real money is made in sponsorships with big brands, not on YouTube views.
 While it’s tempting to make more videos to increase viewership, it’s a death trap and not sustainable.
 Our hearts go out to folks that are stuck in this trap.

 We continue to earn residual income through an elearning course we built a year ago which remains as informative as it was then.
 We consider this bonus income.